IAbeteEtMechante/Python_Tricks_for_Competitive_Programming/Things_to_think_about.md

 by chosing epsilon very small (= 10^-6 for example) and calculate (f(x + epsilon) - f(x - epsilon)) / (2 * epsilon)

+## Grid
+* When working with a grid, it can be interesting to think of it as a checkboard